MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 }
 ```

-When raising custom room events using Unity Photon client, it is important to mark the call so, that it passes the event to WebHook (PlayFab in this case):
+When raising custom room events using Unity Photon client, it is important to mark the call so that it passes the event to WebHook (PlayFab in this case).

 ```csharp
 var data = new Dictionary<string,object>() {